 The park has accessibility friendly features including walking tracks, family swing and toilets.
 The best time to visit to capture the incredible wild bird life and sounds is early morning and late afternoon.

-Download the Actionbound app and play thewetlands walking track game.The walk takes around 15 minutes and follows the educational walking trail pathways.
+The walks start at the entrance near the power engine and bird aviary.
+They take around 15 minutes and follows the educational walking trail pathways.

-History The Kaniva Fauna Park was established by the Kaniva Rotary Club in the 1980s, later on the Lions Club with help from Kaniva Landcare established and maintained the wetland area which was opened in 2003.
+History The Kaniva Fauna Park was established by the Kaniva Rotary Club in the 1980s, later on the Lions Club with help from Kaniva Landcare established and maintained the wetland area which opened in 2003.
 It required significant maintenance after a number of the bridges fell into disrepair.
 In 2014, the then Landcare facilitator, Phil Falcke suggested it could also make an ideal educational nature play space.
 KDPA approached council with the idea of a pooling funds as a community partnership project and it was listed as a priority project on the social infrastructure report.
 A number of community meetings were held and ideas brainstormed to create a destination place making project with improved live-ability for residents.
-WWSC's Kellie Jordan then applied to the federal National Stronger Regions Fund and the application was fortunate to be selected in what was a highly competitive grant for $600K in October 2016.
+WWSC's Kellie Jordan then applied to the Federal National Stronger Regions Fund and the application was fortunate to be selected in what was a highly competitive grant for $600K in October 2016.
 The Dept of Sport and Rec then contributed $100K to the play area and fitness equipment in 2017.
 After numerous delays and changes, work was completed in September 2019.
 The total project was $1.215 million.